Fred Waring: Waring blender

 In the 1930s, inventor Frederick Jacob Osius went to Waring for financial backing for an electric blender he had patented.
 The Osius patent was filed March 13, 1937, and awarded March 1, 1938.
 A patent for the technology was granted in the United States, Canada, and France.

 After an initial $25,000 investment, the Waring-owned Miracle Mixer was introduced to the public at the National Restaurant Show in Chicago retailing for $29.75.
 In 1938, Fred Waring renamed his Miracle Mixer Corporation as the Waring Corporation, and the mixer's name was changed to the Waring Blendor (the "o" in blendor giving it a slight distinction from "blender").

 The Waring Blendor became an important tool in hospitals for the implementation of specific diets, as well as a vital scientific research device.
 Jonas Salk used it while developing his polio vaccine.
 In 1954, the millionth Waring Blendor was sold.

 Waring became a division of the Conair Corporation.

 Death

-Waring died of a stroke at his summer home on July 29, 1984, in State College, Pennsylvania, after videotaping a concert with his ensemble and completing his annual summer choral workshop.
+Waring suffered a stroke at his summer home in State College, Pennsylvania and died on July 29, 1984, in a Danville, Pennsylvania, hospital. after videotaping a concert with his ensemble and completing his annual summer choral workshop.
 He conducted many such workshops at Penn State in his later years, and in 1984, designated Penn State to house his collection of archives and memorabilia.
 He also served his alma mater as a trustee and was named a distinguished alumnus of the university.